-Rose is coughing maniacally beside me, whispering "Yes" under her breath.
+Rose is coughing maniacally beside me, whispering "Animagi." under her breath.
 I take a chance and look up at Professor McGonagall.

 I imagine Rose being a mother.
 I think she would be a great one.
 Not while she's still in school, of course.
 She has more sense than that.

-I woke up earlier than all the other girls and was just lying in bed enjoying the last few minutes of sleep before I had to get up, when I felt my stomach lurch.
+I woke up earlier than all the other girls and was just lying in bed enjoying the last few minutes of sleep before I felt my stomach lurch.
 I swear, that dash to the loo and heaving my guts out really woke me up.
 After the burning in my eyes had subsided and the lump in my throat had decreased, I paused.

 I was definitely not being naÔve about his.
 I knew this would be hard, the hardest thing I would ever have to do.
 And although the thought of leaving Hogwarts, telling my mother, telling my friends, telling him, makes me want to sink into a black hole and never emerge, I know it's the right thing to do.

-Rose and I are sitting with her younger cousin Lily, and the two of them began discussing the Christmas holidays.
-I go to the Weasley's every year for Christmas, because Mum is always working.
-There is absolutely no chance I'm going this year though.
+Later that day, Rose and I sat down with her younger cousin Lily, and the two of them began discussing the Christmas holidays.
+Every Christmas, I go to the Weasley's because Mum is always working.
+But there is absolutely no chance I'm going this year though.
 No chance.
 He'll be there.†

 I know I'm being stupid.
-It's not like I can avoid him forever though.
-After all I am carrying his spawn.
+It's not like I can avoid him forever.
+After all, I am carrying his spawn.

-I wonder how he'll react.
-I knew I was on the verge of a mental breakdown when I first suspected it, but now I've had time to adjust.
-I now see the baby in almost everything I do.
+I wonder briefly how he'll react.
+I knew I was on the verge of a mental breakdown when I first suspected it, but now that I've had time to adjust, I see the baby in almost everything I do.